-Boriding contributes unique properties that are very suited to sever high wear environments and can also be applied to stainless steels and nickel alloys with very high hardness's achieved.
+Boriding can also be applied to stainless steels and nickel alloys with very high hardness’s achieved.

-The boriding process normally takes place at temperatures between 850°C and 950°C. Boriding is not a coating process but rather a surface conversion.
+The boriding process normally takes place at temperatures between 800 °C and 950 °C. Boriding is not a coating process but rather a surface conversion.
 As such, properties and structure of the resulting layer are strongly influenced by the base material properties and alloying elements.

 The advantages of boriding are typically: